-You can simulate the TTFB from any device using this no-frills open source server response time checker from Yellow Lab.
+You can simulate the TTFB from any device using this no-frills open source page load time checker from Yellow Lab.

-Server response time has a significant impact on customer experience and your SERP rankings.
-Slow load speeds can turn away potential customers and make your website less visible, even to the people who are searching for it.
+Your initial server response time significantly impacts customer experience and your SERP rankings.
+Slow load speeds and performance can turn away potential customers and make your website less visible, even to the people who are searching for it.

-There are many ways to lower your server response time, like choosing the right host, optimizing your server, and removing unnecessary bloatware.
-But the first step to a faster site begins with finding out what your actual response time is.
+There are many ways to reduce initial server response time, like choosing the right web hosting provider, optimizing your server, and removing unnecessary bloatware.
+But the first step to better server performance begins with finding out what your actual server response time is.

-Try out the tools above for yourself!
+Try out the methods above for yourself!
 And use that insight to make your website faster, more efficient, and ultimately more profitable.